 More than ever today, we live a world dominated by Lord Henrys, urging people to place their own pleasure above all else and to consume and consume to get it, so that they can cash in on the spoils.
 We live in a society where we’re sold the idea that we deserve as much pleasure as we can possibly extract from life and physical beauty and wealth are the tools to get it.

 The Picture of Dorian Gray reminds us how the traps of vanity and narcissism can lead us to lose sight of the things in life that actually bring happiness.
 Once you start betraying your own values, you begin to disintegrate as a human being.
 The same is true of society.

 2. Animal Farm by George Orwell

 Another of George Orwell’s masterpieces, 1984, is one of the classic novels most often cited as being prophetic of the collapse of Western civilization.
-I want to talk about the second most famous of his classic novels, Animal Farm, that also contains a great deal of useful insight in an increasingly unstable political climate.
+I want to talk about the second most famous of his classic novels, Animal Farm, which also contains a great deal of useful insight into an increasingly unstable political climate.

 Soon or late the day is coming,

 Tyrant Man shall be o’erthrown,

 And the fruitful fields of England

 Shall be trod by beasts alone.

 Old Major dies, however, and two young pigs called Napoleon and Snowball move to take over.
 They urge the animals on the farm to revolt against the drunken and neglectful owner of the farm, Mr. Jones, and finally to put an end to their oppression and exploitation by human keepers.